-Reported on School Cards: Yes (High Schools only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: Yes (High Schools only; according to the details presented in the INDICATOR: College & Career Readiness section of this manual)
+Included in Accountability Measure: Yes (High Schools only; according to the details presented in the INDICATOR:

 Enrollment in Career and Technology Courses at All High Schools

 The total number of students who are enrolled in career technology courses at the high school or district career center(s).
 Each course must meet a minimum of 250 minutes weekly.